PawanRamaMali/Machine-Learning-using-R/01 Data Preprocessing/README.md

 This is done to replace the raw values of numeric attribute by interval levels or conceptual levels.
 ##### Concept Hierarchy Generation:
 Here attributes are converted from level to higher level in hierarchy.
 For Example-The attribute “city” can be converted to “country”.

+### 3. Data Reduction:
+Since data mining is a technique that is used to handle huge amount of data.
+While working with huge volume of data, analysis became harder in such cases.
+In order to get rid of this, we uses data reduction technique.
+It aims to increase the storage efficiency and reduce data storage and analysis costs.

+The various steps to data reduction are:
+##### Data Cube Aggregation:
+Aggregation operation is applied to data for the construction of the data cube.
+##### Attribute Subset Selection:
+The highly relevant attributes should be used, rest all can be discarded.
+For performing attribute selection, one can use level of significance and p- value of the attribute.the attribute having p-value greater than significance level can be discarded.
+##### Numerosity Reduction:
+This enable to store the model of data instead of whole data, for example: Regression Models.
+##### Dimensionality Reduction:
+This reduce the size of data by encoding mechanisms.It can be lossy or lossless.
+If after reconstruction from compressed data, original data can be retrieved, such reduction are called lossless reduction else it is called lossy reduction.
+The two effective methods of dimensionality reduction are:Wavelet transforms and PCA (Principal Componenet Analysis).